/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 }

-The polling operation is a recursive function that calls the MCP server every second to check if BankID authentication is complete.
-If not, the widget updates its state with the latest BankID QR code from the MCP server response, to trigger a re-render and achieve an animated effect.
+The polling operation calls the MCP server with a one second delay to check if BankID authentication is complete.
+If not, the widget updates its state with the latest BankID QR code from the MCP server response, to trigger a re-render and achieve an animated effect, then polls again.
 Eventually, authentication completes and the widget uses MCP server response data to render new balances.
 The following code shows an abridged version of the code.

 typescript